 If your child’s school starts to return gradually, your child may be anxious about being separated from his friends.
-Continue to reassure your child that schools will open again for everyone once it’s safe.
 When the official reopening of schools is announced, help him get ready to return to school by sharing information on when and how this will happen.

 Letting your kids know ahead of time that schools may need to close again will help them to be prepared for the period of adjustment ahead.
-It’s also important to continue to remind them that learning can happen anywhere – at school and at home – and that they can also keep in touch with and support their friends online in the meantime
+It’s also important to continue to remind them that learning can happen anywhere – at school and at home.

 You can encourage your children to take advantage of digital tools that get them up and moving, like online exercise videos for kids and video games that require physical movement.
 Remember to balance online recreation with offline activities, including time outside, if possible.